 So I am not even going to try and pronounce this soup that I ate after we hiked to a little hut above the hamlet of Zug, Austria.
 No need to.
 It should be called “damn good” or “best soup ever” or “holy cow this should be its own food group” soup.
 Seriously, it’s this good.
 I usually cook on the weekends (not his week though, I had to make this earlier) and then share what I make with friends and family but this week I became a hoarder.
 I hoarded all of it and didn’t even give one bowl away.
 It gets worse, I made a second batch and ate that too.
 I’m terrible but I had a really active week so I can justify my overindulgence or at least that is what I am telling myself!

-Imagine eating the perfect grilled cheese laced with a little onion so it tastes like you are eating a french onion grilled cheese sandwich served in a hot bowl of broth.
-Well that’s it.
-Simple, good comfort food at it’s finest.
-My sister in law will die and go to heaven when she eats this and I can’t wait for her to try it as she is a grilled cheese aficionado.
+Imagine eating the perfect grilled cheese laced with a little onion so it tastes like you are eating a French onion grilled cheese sandwich served in a hot bowl of broth.
+Well, that’s it.
+Simple, good comfort food at its finest.
+My sister-in-law will die and go to heaven when she eats this and I can’t wait for her to try it as she is a grilled cheese aficionado.
 I may even fly to New Jersey to make it for her.
 Yep!
-It’s that good, I’d drop some cash to make this for someone who I know that would love it!
+It’s that good, I’d drop some cash to make this for someone who I know would love it!
 That’s saying something.
-So I must thank the genius in Austria who came up with these cheese dumplings and thought to put it in a soup!
+So I must thank the genius in Austria who came up with these cheese dumplings and thought to put them in a soup!
 What’s even better, you can make the dumplings and freeze them (un-cooked and fry when thawed out) so you can take them out when you are craving something that is out of this world!
 I have to stop talking about this now!
 I may find myself making another batch!
 Ha!

 - 1/4 cup milk